Six Days on the Road: Chart performance

-Released in mid-May 1963, "Six Days on the Road" became Dudley's first major hit, reaching #2 on the Billboard Hot Country Singles chart that summer.
-The record spent 21 weeks on this chart, and it also became a minor hit on Top 40 radio stations, peaking at #32 on the Billboard Hot 100.
-It was also listed at #13 on their easy listening survey.
+Released in late-April 1963, "Six Days on the Road" became Dudley's first major hit, reaching number two on the Billboard Hot Country Singles chart that summer.
+The record spent 21 weeks on this chart, and it also became a minor hit on top 40 radio stations, peaking at number 32 on the Billboard Hot 100.
+It was also listed at number 13 on their easy listening survey.